» How to Wire it Right: Guide to Home Electrical Wiring

 Question From Michael P-

 I have a woodworking shop set up in a storage unit and have tapped my electrical into one of two 20A GFI circuit breakers stemming from a sub panel on my building.

 My building has instead of 2 20 circuits, 4 20A circuits, two of which are GFI protected.
 And all of this is being fed from a 40A breaker in the previous sub panel?
 I don't have a complete electrical understanding, but his couldn't be right could it?

 Hi Michael - Great Question!

 No - increasing the size of the circuit breaker is not the answer.
 Increasing the capacity of the circuit by installing larger wire is, but this must be supported all the way back to the main panel that supplies the power for all.

 A first hand inspection of the panels and the circuits would need to be done to fully determine if there is a problem with the 40 amp circuit.

 The Safest Way to Test Electrical Devices and Identify Electric Wires!The Non-Contact Electrical Tester

 This is a testing tool that I have had in my personal electrical tool pouch for years, and is the first test tool I grab to help identify electrical wiring.
-It is a Non-contact tester, [amazon.com], I use for the detection of Standard Voltage in Cables, Cords, Circuit Breakers, Lighting Fixtures, Switches, Outlets and Wires.
+It is a Non-contact tester that I use to easily Detect Voltage in Cables, Cords, Circuit Breakers, Lighting Fixtures, Switches, Outlets and Wires.
 Simply insert the end of the tester into an outlet, lamp socket, or hold the end of the tester against the wire you wish to test.
 Very handy and easy to use.